apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 #### Using an external store

 In the absence of built-in support a common pattern for stateful processing is to push any state that would be accumulated between rows into an external database or key-value store.
+The database holds aggregates or the dataset being queried to enrich the incoming stream.
 You get something that looks like this:

 ![state-kv-store](/img/0.7.0/learn/documentation/container/stream_job_and_db.png)